danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-14-creating-custom-environment-values-in-swiftui.md

 }
 ```

-This means that we don't have to repeat the key path information when providing a custom `myViewStyle` modifier.
-Instead, we can just do this:
+This means that we don't have to repeat the key path when providing a `myViewStyle` modifier.
+We can just do this instead:

 ```swift
 extension View {